UPSC Civil Services 2026 - Notification on (14 January 2026), Application, Syllabus, Admit card, Eligibility

 UPSC Civil Services 2026 Exam Dates

-All the UPSC Civil Services exam dates 2026 will be announced by the commission.
+All the UPSC CSE exam dates 2026 are announced by the commission.
 The UPSC Civil Services exam dates will be available in the official notification.
 Candidates are recommended to keep track of the important UPSC CSE exam date regularly.
 The below table shows the UPSC 2026 Civil Services exam dates -

 UPSC 2026 Important Dates